FarrukhKamal48/nvimCONF/README.md

 This repo is supposed to be my backup for the current neovim config i have.
 This config is stricktly for me and the following steps are made for me so that i can ensure my config does not break when i try to clone it from here to my local machine.

-This repo is just my personalized version of [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide) by ChristianChiarulli.
+This repo is just my personalized version of [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide), by ChristianChiarulli (awesome guy by the way).

 # How to install?
 If for some reason i lose my config, i can clone it from here.